Definition of music: Clifton

 In this framework, Clifton finds that there are two things that separate music from non-music: (1) musical meaning is presentative, and (2) music and non-music are distinguished in the idea of personal involvement.
 "It is the notion of personal involvement which lends significance to the word ordered in this definition of music".
 This is not to be understood, however, as a sanctification of extreme relativism, since "it is precisely the 'subjective' aspect of experience which lured many writers earlier in this century down the path of sheer opinion-mongering.
 Later on this trend was reversed by a renewed interest in 'objective,' scientific, or otherwise non-introspective musical analysis.
 But we have good reason to believe that a musical experience is not a purely private thing, like seeing pink elephants, and that reporting about such an experience need not be subjective in the sense of it being a mere matter of opinion".

 Clifton's task, then, is to describe musical experience and the objects of this experience which, together, are called "phenomena", and the activity of describing phenomena is called "phenomenology".
 It is important to stress that this definition of music says nothing about aesthetic standards.

 Music is not a fact or a thing in the world, but a meaning constituted by human beings. ...
 To talk about such experience in a meaningful way demands several things.
 First, we have to be willing to let the composition speak to us, to let it reveal its own order and significance. ...
 Second, we have to be willing to question our assumptions about the nature and role of musical materials. ...
 Last, and perhaps most important, we have to be ready to admit that describing a meaningful experience is itself meaningful.

 Nattiez

-"Music, often an art/entertainment, is a total social fact whose definitions vary according to era and culture", according to Jean.
+"Music, often an art/entertainment, is a total social fact whose definitions vary according to era and culture", according to Jean Molino.
 It is often contrasted with noise.
 According to musicologist Jean-Jacques Nattiez: "The border between music and noise is always culturally defined—which implies that, even within a single society, this border does not always pass through the same place; in short, there is rarely a consensus ...
 By all accounts there is no single and intercultural universal concept defining what music might be".
 Given the above demonstration that "there is no limit to the number or the genre of variables that might intervene in a definition of the musical", an organization of definitions and elements is necessary.

 Nattiez (1990, 17) describes definitions according to a tripartite semiological scheme similar to the following:

 There are three levels of description, the poietic, the neutral, and the esthesic: